 - Add the wet ingredients to the sifted dry ingredients and stir until combined.

 - Pour the batter in the prepared pans and bake until a cake tester inserted in the centre comes out clean (about 30 minutes but keep an eye on it after 25 minutes).

 - The order of these steps is very important!
 First, in the bowl of an electric mixer fitted with the paddle attachment, beat together the icing sugar and butter until it is smooth.

 - Then, when the butter and sugar are nice and smooth, add in the cream cheese, and beat until you get a creamy, fluffy frosting, for at least 2 to 3 minutes, if not more.

-- Trim the cake and split it into 3 even layers with a large, serrated bread knife.
+- Trim the cakes to level them with a large, serrated bread knife.

 - Top the cake with a tall mound of the berries.

 - I used Stirling Creamery unsalted butter for this recipe

 - I used Cacao Barry Cocoa Powder - Extra Brute, which is a very dark cocoa powder

 - You can also bake this recipe in one 3-inch deep 6-inch cake pan.
 It will take 60 minutes to bake and make sure to check if the cake is done baking in the middle before taking it out of the oven or else there's a risk that the cake collapses.